bryanbilek/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Stands for Document Object Model & connects the web browsers to coding languages by representing the structure of a document that can be manipulated.

 2. What is an event?

+Events are things that can be done either by users or by browsers hosting Javascript in their HTML.

 3. What is an event listener?

+An event listener is something that takes in arguments to trigger events when called upon such as attaching a click to an element that when an user clicks, fires that event that was called upon as an argument with said click.

 4. Why would we convert a NodeList into an Array?

+A NodeList being converted into an Array would be helpful because there are a lot more methods you could use on an Array than on a NodeList that is limited.

 5. What is a component?

+Components are reusable code.

 ### Git Set up